Blokyk/ebpf-tunnel/README.md

 While the authentication problems can be somewhat relieved by using [Cntlm](https://cntlm.sourceforge.net/), proxy support is still quite lacking, especially for graphical or specialized programs.
-Some of them don't read environment variables instead need hidden options, others have to be passed through an intermediate program, and others still just don't support it at all.
-(Coincidentally, the Go toolchain has pretty bad/weird support for proxies as well, this was a *pleasure* to modify.)
+Some of them don't read environment variables but instead rely on hidden options; others have to be passed through an intermediate program; and others still just don't support it at all.
+(Coincidentally, the Go toolchain has pretty bad/weird support for proxies as well, so this was a *pleasure* to write.)

 Ideally, we'd like *all* packets to go through the proxy automatically, on a system-wide basis, without the program having to care about it at